 (c.)
-The seat of such pan privy shall be so constructed that the whole of such seat or a sufficient part thereof may be readily moved or adjusted in such a manner as to afford adequate access to the space beneath such seat for the purpose of cleansing such space, or removing therefrom or placing or fitting therein the appropriate receptacle.

-(d.)
-The receptacle in any pan privy shall be constructed of such material and in such a manner as to prevent any escape by leakage or otherwise of any part of the contents of such receptacle.
+The seat of such pan privy shall be so constructed that the whole of such seat or a sufficient part thereof may be readily moved or adjusted in such a manner as to afford adequate access to the space beneath such seat for the purof cleansing such space, or removing therefrom or placing or fitting therein the appropriate receptacle. (d.)
+The receptacle in any pan privy shall be constructed of such material and in such a manner as to prevent any escape of such material and in such a manner as to prevent any escape by leakage or otherwise of any part of the contents of such receptacle.
 The aperture of the seat shall be provided with a cover, which must be kept over the aperture when the seat is not in use.